 1. What procedures can you master during this month?
 How many times do you need to observe and participate in a procedure so that you raise your comfort level?
 Take the initiative and volunteer to participate in some manner.

 2. What do you need to read to anchor the learning from the day?
-The demands of patient care and documentation in the EMR often limits time for reading.
+The demands of patient care and documentation in the EMR often limit the time for reading.
 Reading about diseases and expanding the differential diagnosis solidifies your knowledge.
 Knowledge boosts your confidence and level of expertise.
 It aids in your ability to confidently and comfortably speak with patients and families and answer their questions.
-In the era of patient-centered and family-centered care, expanding your knowledge makes you a valuable resource for patients who have online access to the medical information.
+In the era of patient-centered and family-centered care, expanding your knowledge makes you a valuable resource for patients who have online access to medical information.

 3. Who can you partner with on your journey in medicine?
 The competitive nature of medicine tends to make physicians view their co-residents as competitors instead of colleagues who work in collaboration.
 The truth is that there is enough space in medicine for everyone.
 When we seek to work together, it becomes a universal win.
 Patients benefit from receiving the best outcomes.
 Physicians benefit from collegial discussions about diagnoses and management plans.
 The medical community benefits as physicians honor their unique gifts and talents brought to the profession.